 Robert Scot & Philadephia Artisans Create Special Steel Engraved Dies

-Robert’s Note: In this era, the elite families who controlled commerce in the 13 States didn’t own raw material processing mines, or complex metallurgy manufacturing for production of complex alloys.
+Robert’s Note: In this era, the elite Scottish families who controlled shipping of arboriculture and agriculture out of the 13 States didn’t own raw material processing mines, or complex metallurgy manufacturing for production of complex alloys.
 The American Colonists themselves were very limited in their manufacturing abilities, and all metal workings were mostly crude.
 Commoners who were Blacksmiths and Coppersmiths produced basic functional items for the needs of the colonists.
 This forgotten aspect is something button researchers should keep in mind while doing while formulating hypothesis.
 This raw material mining and manufacturing dynamic would not happen for many years to come in America.

 GWI 1-C Scottish-American Practice Rendition

 The second identified type of 1789 George Washington inaugural button is what I have come to believe are Scottish-American Apprentice Practice Renditions.
 As collector’s studied these unique variants in the past they were puzzled as to the nature of the button.
 They understood it was of period, but not matching the Master engravers associated skill level with the dies sent to England for production.
 Unfortunately, being cautious past GWI collectors aired on the side of caution in a market with technological breakthroughs in forgeries.
 So, these of period specimens which display the crude style mechanics of a lathe turn back should be looked at as the “Only period representation of an American-made GWI button.”